cython/cython/docs/src/userguide/source_files_and_compilation.rst

     and require Cython at build-time as defined in `PEP 518 <https://www.python.org/dev/peps/pep-0518/>`_
     and `PEP 621 <https://www.python.org/dev/peps/pep-0621/>`_.
+    See :ref:`basic_setup.py`.

-It is strongly recommended that you distribute the generated ``.c`` files as well as your Cython sources, so that users can install your module without needing to have Cython available.
+It is possible to distribute the generated ``.c`` files as well as your Cython sources, so that users can install your module without needing to have Cython available.

-It is also recommended that Cython compilation not be enabled by default in the version you distribute.
-Even if the user has Cython installed, he/she probably doesn't want to use it just to install your module.
+Doing so allows you to make Cython compilation optional in the version you distribute.
+Even if the user has Cython installed, they may not want to use it just to install your module.
 Also, the installed version may not be the same one you used, and may not compile your sources correctly.

 This simply means that the :file:`setup.py` file that you ship with will just